-Ambassador Jenkins also served as General Counsel to the U.S. Commission to Assess the Organization of the Federal Government to combat proliferation of weapons of mass destruction, and as a consultant to the 2000 National Commission on Terrorism.
-Additionally she was a fellow at the RAND Corporation in their national security division.
+Jenkins also served as General Counsel to the U.S. Commission to Assess the Organization of the Federal Government to Combat the Proliferation of Weapons of Mass Destruction and as a consultant to the 2000 National Commission on Terrorism.
+Additionally, she worked at the RAND Corporation in their national security division.

-As an expert on arms control and nonproliferation of weapons of mass destruction, Jenkins served for nine years as legal adviser to U.S. Central Command (CENTCOM).
-She has received numerous awards in her time as an officer in the U.S. Naval Reserves.

-Ambassador Jenkins served as legal advisor in the Office of General Council at the Arms Control and Disarmament Agency (ACDA).
-She provided legal advice to U.S. Ambassadors and delegations negotiating arms control and nonproliferation treaties.
-She has been a legal advisor on the Comprehensive Nuclear Test Ban Treaty (CTBT), the Chemical Weapons Convention, and the Conventional Forces in Europe Treaty among others.
-She also served as U.S. legal advisor on relevant treaty implementing bodies, such as the CTBT Organization (CTBTO), and the Organization for the Prohibition of Chemical Weapons (OPCW).
+As an expert on arms control and nonproliferation of weapons of mass destruction, Jenkins served for nine years as legal adviser to U.S. ambassadors and delegations negotiating arms control and nonproliferation treaties during her time as a legal adviser in the Office of General Counsel at the U.S. Arms Control and Disarmament Agency.
+She has been a legal adviser on the Comprehensive Nuclear Test Ban Treaty (CTBT), the Chemical Weapons Convention, and the Conventional Forces in Europe Treaty, among others.
+She has also served as U.S. legal adviser on relevant Treaty implementing bodies, such as the CTBT Organization (CTBTO), and the Organization for the Prohibition of Chemical Weapons (OPCW).

 Jenkins has been an adjunct professor at Georgetown University Law School and co-led arms control, and nonproliferation simulated negotiations at Stanford University’s Center for International Center and Security Cooperation.
 She was a fellow at the Belfer Center for Science and International Affairs at the John F. Kennedy School of Government, Harvard University.
 During her years at Belfer, she also worked as an advisor at Harvard Law School’s Bernard Koteen Office of Public Interest Advising.